Undergraduate Course: Current Issues in Ecology and Environmental Science (ECSC10037)

 |Credit level (Normal year taken)||SCQF Level 10 (Year 4 Undergraduate)

-Topics covered in lectures and discussions will include a broad range of current issues including: tropical ecology, climate change, species diversity and marine ecology, technology in the environmental sciences, oceanography and hydrology.
+Topics covered in lectures and discussions will include a broad range of current issues including tropical ecology, soil diversity, barcoding in ecology, geoengineering, species diversity and marine ecology.

 Entry Requirements (not applicable to Visiting Students)